climateclock/cclock/fonts/README.md

 ## Compiling

-The fonts shipped with the Action Clock are in PCF format.
-To compile a BDF file into a PCF file, you will need the tool `bdftopcf`, which is provided with X Windows (you'll get it if you install X11 or XQuartz).
+The fonts shipped with the Action Clock are in the "Microfont" format, a small and efficient font format that was designed for this application.
-Once you have this installed, simply run:
+See `microfont.py` for details on this format.
+To compile a BDF file into a Microfont file, use `compile_microfont`.
+For example:

-    tools/compile_font kairon-10.bdf
+    tools/compile_microfont kairon-10.bdf

-to produce the corresponding `kairon-10.pcf` file.
-The `compile_font` tool will perform some optimizations and error checks to produce a slimmer PCF file and avoid erroneous rendering behaviour on the Action Clock; please use `compile_font` instead of running `bdftopcf` directly.
+will produce a corresponding `kairon-10.mcf` file.
+It will also check the input and warn you if any metrics or bounding boxes seem wrong.